 25 Gifts You Can Make Today

 Homemade gifts are often more meaningful than store-bought gifts, and fortunately they’re usually easy on the wallet too.
 For those who would like to save a buck or two on the next birthday, anniversary, or shower gift, or just like the idea of making something unique for a friend, here are 25 ideas for gifts that you can make with materials that are easily found at your local craft or hardware store.
 Many require little to no crafting skills, while others are a little more challenging, but definitely still doable for us amateurs!
-(See also: 36 Green Gift Wrapping Ideas)
+(See also: 15 Delicious Gifts You Can Bake)

 1. Friendship Bracelets